torvalds/linux/Documentation/firmware-guide/acpi/method-tracing.rst

 ACPICA subsystem provides debugging outputs when CONFIG_ACPI_DEBUG is enabled.
-The debugging messages which are deployed via ACPI_DEBUG_PRINT() macro can be reduced at 2 levels - per-component level (known as debug layer, configured via /sys/module/acpi/parameters/debug_layer) and per-type level (known as debug level, configured via /sys/module/acpi/parameters/debug_level).
+The debugging messages which are deployed via ACPI_DEBUG_PRINT() macro can be reduced at 2 levels - per-component level (kyeswn as debug layer, configured via /sys/module/acpi/parameters/debug_layer) and per-type level (kyeswn as debug level, configured via /sys/module/acpi/parameters/debug_level).

 But when the particular layer/level is applied to the control method evaluations, the quantity of the debugging outputs may still be too large to be put into the kernel log buffer.
-The idea thus is worked out to only enable the particular debug layer/level (normally more detailed) logs when the control method evaluation is started, and disable the detailed logging when the control method evaluation is stopped.
+The idea thus is worked out to only enable the particular debug layer/level (yesrmally more detailed) logs when the control method evaluation is started, and disable the detailed logging when the control method evaluation is stopped.